piotrkosytorz/software-architecture/Series1.md

 |  --  | > 160    | > 1, 310  |

 #### Unit Size
-Simillary to volume, Uint size is a count of lines of code per unit.
-We use Rascal's AST parser and retrieve units it.
+Simillary to volume, Unit size is a count of lines of code per unit.
+We use Rascal's AST parser and retrieve units with it.
 We purify each unit in simmilar way as described above (see: Volume) and count number of lines per unit.

 For benchmarking the unit size (possibly simmilar to SIG standards) we have used the following tresholds taken from \[3\]: